Range Rover Sport SVR 2015 review

 Designed to be similar to the RS badge used on recent Jags, SVR branding can be expected to appear right across the JLR range, given enough time.
 That being said, the launch of Jaguar’s first all-electric car, the I-Pace, may well call for something different, but only time will tell.

 The Range Rover SVR flys the flag for the brand very well, with the SUV hitting 62mph from a standstill in 4.7 seconds before ploughing on to its maximum top speed of 162mph.

 It’s also a car capable of lapping the Nurburgring in a vaguely hilarious 8min 14sec and is, claim its engineers, between 10-15% sharper dynamically everywhere compared with the already tidy Range Rover Sport.

-The main areas of development over the standard Sport model centre around the supercharged V8 engine (which now produces a thumping 542bhp and 502b ft of torque), the chassis, the brakes, the interior and the suspension.
+The main areas of development over the standard Sport model centre around the supercharged V8 engine (which now produces a thumping 542bhp and 620Nm of torque), the chassis, the brakes, the interior and the suspension.